Making a Difference

 How can I leave a legacy?

-The Foundation guarantees the endowment you establish today will be just as vital in the far future.
-We give equal attention to the first fund established in 1992 as to the one created yesterday.
+- Unity guarantees the endowment you establish today will be just as vital in the future.
+We give equal attention to the first fund established in 1992 and to the one created yesterday.

-An independent certified audit or review is performed annually, and the Foundation makes a full accounting of its activities through newsletters and an Annual Community Report.
+- An independent certified audit or review is performed annually, and Unity makes a full accounting of its activities through newsletters and an Annual Report to the community.

 We accept a variety of gifts either now or as part of your estate planning.

 The Unity Foundation recognizes that not everyone can give in the same way.
 That’s why we strive to provide each donor with a unique giving experience, tailored to suit his or her situation and goals.
 If you’re interested in giving, but don’t know what the best option is for you, we can help you choose based on your own personal ambitions.

 Cash/Check: The quickest and easiest way to make a difference.

 Securities: Donors receive a charitable tax deduction of the current value.
 If the securities (stocks or bonds) have appreciated in value since purchased, donor pays no capital gains tax.

 Life Insurance: A donor can assign the policy and beneficiary rights to the Foundation.
 The match and charitable tax deduction will be lesser of the costs of cash value of the policy.
 If the donor continues to pay annual premiums, these, too, are tax deductible.
 The future benefit to the Unity Foundation will be equal to the face value of the policy.